-Kaufman identified two new types of dad based on how they responded to the challenges of balancing work and family life.
+Kaufman identified two new types of dads based on how they responded to the challenges of balancing work and family life.

 - Superdads actively adjusted their work lives to fit in with their family lives – by changing careers, cutting back work hours or adopting more flexible working hours.
 These dads saw spending time with their children as the most important thing in their lives, with money and career as less important.

-However, we are a long way from actual equality
+We are still a long way from gender equality in parenting…

 Also, although fathers always say they want to spend more time with their kids rather than working, the evidence does not back this up – a third of men don’t take their two weeks paternity leave, 40% say they don’t intend to take the 6 months they are now entitled to and 90% say they wouldn’t take more than 6 months if it was offered to them.

 The Fatherhood Institute reports that only 4% of eligible men take up shared parental leave.

 Some more detailed research from NatCen revealed that while trends in housework were moving towards greater equality, the same could not be said for trends in childcare.